-memsing ramissions, support, and mittal riaco J111C11 t Data Program Disclosures Does the program or institution require students, trainees, as nd/or staff (faculty) to comply with specific policies or practices related to the ins titutic n's affiliation or purpose?
-Such policies or practices may include, but are r າot lim ited to, Yes admissions, hiring, retention policies, and/or requirements for or com pletion that express mission and values X No Data Dara and Tallian and add at 10/4/22 Date Program Tables are updated: 9/1/23 Briefly describe in narrative form important information to as likely fit with your program.
-This description must be consisted - selection and practicum and academic preparation requirement in the program s policies on intern selection and practicum and academic preparation requirem ents.
-Each intern is usually assigned to one of two community-ba sed or utpatient ment al health clinics.
-At these "primary" sites, the intern conducts individual, family • assessments, and consultation to members of a multi-discip olinary treatment tea m.
-Each intern spends from a half a day to two days weekly at three or more rotat ional placements.
-Th ese rotations may include forensic evaluation, trauma, DBT, early childhood, s chool- based, youth v vith problematic sexual behavior, and other specialized programs.
-The intern - supervision and didactics.
-Psychological testing experience - Interns are required to participate in at least one research p - during the course of the year.
-These requirements are usual lly sati sfied in the ord linary course of the intern's duties.
-Does the program require that applicants have received a m ıinimu m number of h ours of the following at time of application?
-If Yes, indicate how many: Total Direct Contact Intervention Hours N Amount: Total Direct Contact Assessment Hours N Amount: Describe any other required minimum criteria used to scree n app icants: N/A Financial and Other Benefit Support for Upcom ing T raining Yea r Annual Stipend/Salary for Full-time Interns \$30,000 Annual Stipend/Salary for Half-time Interns N/A Program provides access to medical insurance for intern?
+Program Disclosures Does the program or institution require students, trainees, and/or staff (faculty) to comply with specific policies or practices related to the institution's affiliation or purpose?
+Such policies or practices may include, but are not limited to.
+Yes admissions, hiring, retention policies, and/or requirements for completion that express mission and values X No Date Program Tables are updated: 9/11/24 Briefly describe in narrative form important information to assist potential applicants in assessing their likely fit with your program.
+This description must be consistent with the program's policies on intern selection and practicum and academic preparation requirements: Each intern is usually assigned to one of two community-based outpatient mental health clinics.
+At these "primary" sites, the intern conducts individual, family and group therapy, psychological assessments, and consultation to members of a multi-disciplinary treatment team.
+Each intern spends from a half a day to two days weekly at three or more rotational placements.
+These rotations may include forensic evaluation, trauma, DBT, early childhood, school-based, youth with problematic sexual behavior, and other specialized programs.
+The intern spends the fifth day participating in supervision and didactics.
+Psychological testing experience is provided in forensic and clinical settings.
+Interns are required to participate in at least one research project and to give at least two trainings during the course of the year.
+These requirements are usually satisfied in the ordinary course of the intern's duties.
+Does the program require that applicants have received a minimum number of hours of the following at time of application?
+If Yes, indicate how many: Total Direct Contact Intervention Hours N Amount: Total Direct Contact Assessment Hours Amount: Describe any other required minimum criteria used to screen applicants: N/A Financial and Other Benefit Support for Upcoming Training Year Annual Stipend/Salary for Full-time Interns \$58,656 Annual Stipend/Salary for Half-time Interns N/A Program provides access to medical insurance for intern?
 Yes If access to medical insurance is provided: Yes Trainee contribution to cost required?
+Yes Coverage of family member(s) available?
+Yes Coverage of legally married partner available?
+Yes Coverage of domestic partner available?
 Yes